Home exchange: History

 Organized home exchange originated in 1953 with the creation of Intervac International by a group of European teachers looking to travel internationally economically during their summer breaks.
 That same year, teacher David Ostroff created a home exchange network called "Vacation Exchange Club" (now HomeLink) in New York City.

 In 1992, Ed Kushins started what is now HomeExchange.com after a home exchange experience in Washington D.C.
 In 1995, he moved the business to the internet.

 In 1999, home exchange was estimated to be growing at 15-20% per year.
 In 2010, home exchange networks were continuing to experience rapid growth.

 Academic research

 Home exchange has been a subject of sociological studies, geographical and tourism studies, culture studies and peace studies.
 In 2008 it became also the subject of information and information security studies.

 Information studies

-The 2008 study by Julia Maria Koszewska explored "the role of information in modern society, particularly onaccess to information and information management as prerequisites for participative and democratic society".
-This was done by study of history of home exchange movement and its initiatives, websites, and functionality expressed by users experiences shared with the researcher.
+The 2008 study by Julia Maria Koszewska explored "the role of information in modern society, particularly on access to information and information management as prerequisites for participative and democratic society".
+This was done by study of history of home exchange movement and its initiatives, websites, and functionality expressed by users' experiences shared with the researcher.